knative/community/working-groups/security/threat-model.md

 Currently, Knative assumes a single tenant per cluster (Cluster-as-a-service) as its security model.

-It is possible, with extra work, to secure Knative for use in Namespace-as-a-service environments, for example by setting up appropriate NetworkPolicy, using appropriate container isolation techniques, and filtering requests to shared components such as the activator.
-The project aims to eventually support secure use in Namespace-as-a-service environments out of the box, and is very receptive to PRs that improve support for Namespace-as-a-service clusters, but we do not currently view exploits in this environment as vulnerabilities for the purpose of our disclosure policy.
+While it is possible to secure Knative for use in non-single-tenant environments, for example by setting up appropriate NetworkPolicy, using appropriate container isolation techniques, and filtering requests to shared components such as the activator, the project does not currently consider itself to be secure for this use case.
+We would like eventually to support secure use in Namespace-as-a-service and Control-plane-as-a-service environments out of the box, and are very receptive to contributions that improve support for Namespace-as-a-service clusters, but we do not currently view exploits in these situations as vulnerabilities for the purpose of our disclosure policy.

 ## Trusted and untrusted workloads

-Knative is often used to implement platforms which permit users to submit code or containers, which the platform runs.
-In some cases the code is submitted only by trusted users -- for example in a private cluster -- whereas in others the code may be entirely untrusted (for example when knative is used to implement a multi-tenant FaaS-style system).
+Knative is often used to implement platforms which permit developers to submit code or containers, which the platform runs.
+In some cases only trusted developers can submit code (for example in a private cluster), whereas in others the code may be entirely untrusted (for example when knative is used to implement a multi-tenant FaaS-style system).
+In either case the resulting applications might be available only to trusted users (again for example in a private cluster), or to untrusted users (a single-tenant cluster providing internet-accessible applications).

 We differentiate between attacks on the system that require permission to create a Knative Service or Revision, and attacks that can be performed against